Below is the initial FAQ

 Q: Are runners required to take a headlamp?

 A: YES, definitely.
+All runners in both events require headlamps.
 You will not do this without going through at least one night- bring spare batteries!

 Q: Will there be aid stations?